- American Physical Society Sites

 I'm a student from Canada.
 Can I apply to a US site?

-Students from Canada are encouraged to apply to the Canadian site.
-Students from Canada may apply to closer US sites if desired.
+Students from Canada are encouraged to apply to the Canadian site, but may apply to closer US sites if desired.
 However, Canadian students accepted to US sites are not eligible for reimbursement of travel expenses from the conference or for waiver of the registration fee.
+Please contact the US site closest to you for more information.

 I am a student in a country other than the United States or Canada.
 Can I apply for CUWiP?